Train your way to Financial Fitness, by Shannon McLay

 The fitness regime of a financially fat person is longer.
 It requires daily baby steps.
-We need patience and be determined.
+We need patience and determination.

 STEP 3: diagnose major areas of concern

-It is time to look at bank statements, payment categories, consumption habits and see the major expenditures (the big picture).
-The author suggests writing the list of such big expenditures: “our enemies”.
+It is time to look at bank statements, payment categories, and consumption habits and see the major expenditures (the big picture).
+The author suggests writing a list of such big expenditures: “our enemies”.

-Shannon realizes it is often necessary to think outside the box, minimize these problems and find replacement activities and behaviours; sometimes, we resist because we don’t want to feel deprived of our expenditures and habits.
-She even suggests rewarding ourselves each time we adjust, minimize or remove a bad habit and/or unsustainable expenditure.
+Shannon realizes it is often necessary to think outside the box, minimize these problems, and find replacement activities and behaviors; sometimes, we resist because we don’t want to feel deprived of our expenditures and habits.
+She even suggests rewarding ourselves each time we adjust, minimize, or remove a bad habit and/or unsustainable expenditure.
 She warns us about friends or family that might tempt us with old spending habits.
-As such, it is important to take the necessary steps to strengthen our new habits.
+As such, taking the necessary steps to strengthen our new habits is important.

 STEP 5: monitor the progress

-We must check our progress once a week, then once a month and ultimately once a quarter.
+We must check our progress once a week, monthly, and ultimately once a quarter.
 The first goal of financially fat people is to become financially skinny.
 After that, we can focus on the more detailed program of financially skinny people to become financially fit and ultimately perform the financially fit program to improve and maintain our financial health.

 The author knows what she is talking about.
-She has a financial adviser; she has also lived first-hand the stress of a financially unsustainable life.
-In her words, she was “financially fat” (over spender, over-indebted).
+She is a financial adviser; she has also lived first-hand the stress of a financially unsustainable life.
+In her words, she was “financially fat” (over-spender, over-indebted).
 She had to go through fitness workouts to become financially fit.

-If you like the contents of the book as we do, we definitely suggest buying it.
+If you like her take on personal finance as I do, I suggest buying her.
 You can easily get it on Amazon.

 If you like this article #140 on Family time, don’t miss other Financial Wisdom.
 Consider signing up for my monthly newsletter, check out my past articles in my Archive, YouTube videos, and Audio Podcasts.